PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/import/configure-import.md

 - Product ID
 - Product reference
 - Attribute (Name:Type:Position)(required)
-Value (Value:Position)(required)
+- Value (Value:Position)(required)
-Supplier reference
+- Supplier reference
-Reference
+- Reference
-EAN13
+- EAN13
-UPC
+- UPC
-MPN
+- MPN
-Cost price
+- Cost price
-Impact on price
+- Impact on price
-Ecotax
+- Ecotax
-Quantity
+- Quantity
-Minimal quantity
+- Minimal quantity
-Low stock level
+- Low stock level
-Send me an email when the quantity is under this level Impact on weight
+- Send me an email when the quantity is under this level
+- Impact on weight
-Default (0 = No, 1 = Yes)
+- Default (0 = No, 1 = Yes)
-Combination availability date
+- Combination availability date
-Choose among product images by position (1,2,3...)
+- Choose among product images by position (1,2,3...)
-Image URLs (x,y,z...)
+- Image URLs (x,y,z...)
-Image alt texts (x,y,z...)
+- Image alt texts (x,y,z...)
-ID / Name of shop
+- ID / Name of shop - Field can be ignored if Multishop is used.
+If this field is left empty, the default shop will be used.
-Advanced Stock Management
+- Advanced Stock Management - Enabling Advanced Stock Management on product (0 = No, 1 = Yes).
-Depends on stock
-Warehouse
+- Depends on stock - 0 = Using quantity set in product, 1 = Using quantity from warehouse.
+- Warehouse - ID of the warehouse to set as storage.